varshag425/DS340W_Implementation/README.md

 4. In the Colab file browser (left toolbar → folder icon), verify that: content > drive > MyDrive > FinalCode.ipynb, rg30_set1.csv
 5. Run All

-**Note:**
+> [!NOTE]
-You do not need to run the Data Generation section of the notebook.
+> You do not need to run the Data Generation section of the notebook.
 We already provided the final dataset rg30_set1.csv.

-If you wish, you may run the data-generation section using the RG 30 Set 1.zip files.
+> If you wish, you may run the data-generation section using the RG 30 Set 1.zip files.
-Running the simulation will reproduce the same dataset (as rg30_set1_duplicate.csv) because the random seed is fixed.
+> Running the simulation will reproduce the same dataset (as rg30_set1_duplicate.csv) because the random seed is fixed.

 ## Parent Paper Implementation (Paper3Implementation.zip)